ncatlab/nlab-content/pages/5/4/3/5/5345/content.md

   A (acyclic) cofibration of simplicial groupoids is [[hom-object]]-wise an (acyclic) injection, hence a [[classical model structure on simplicial sets|Kan-Quillen]] (acyclic) cofibration, of simplicial [[hom-sets]].
 \end{proposition}
 \begin{proof}
-  By Def. \ref{FreeMorphismsOfSimplicialGroupoids} and Prop. \ref{TheModelStructure} these cofibrations of simplicial groupoids are, in particular, retracts of monomorphisms of simplcial set.
+  By Def. \ref{FreeMorphismsOfSimplicialGroupoids} and Prop. \ref{TheModelStructure} these cofibrations of simplicial groupoids are, in particular, retracts of monomorphisms of simplicial sets.
 Since [[sSet]] is a [[topos]], its [[epi-mono factorization system]] implies that monomorphisms are preserved under retracts.
-And of course also the Kan-Quillen weak equivalences are preserved under retract.
+And of course also the Kan-Quillen weak equivalences are preserved under retracts.
 \end{proof}

 ### Relation to simplicial categories